mjc-school/MJC-School/stage #1/module #4. Collections/lesson #4. Map/map.md

 * **TreeMap** in Java **_does not allow_** `null` keys (like **Map**) and thus a `NullPointerException` is thrown.
 However, multiple null values can be associated with different keys.
 * Entry pairs returned by the methods in this class and its views represent snapshots of mappings at the time they were produced.
 They do not support the `Entry.setValue` method.

-### How Does the TreemMap work Internally?
+### How Does the TreeMap work Internally?
-The methods in a **TreeMap** while getting keyset and values, return an `Iterator` that are fail-fast in nature.
+The methods in a **TreeMap** while getting `keyset` and `values`, return an `Iterator` that are fail-fast in nature.
 Thus, any concurrent modification will throw `ConcurrentModificationException`.
 A **TreeMap** is based upon a redblack tree data structure.
 Each node in the tree has:

 * 3 Variables (K key=Key, V value=Value, boolean color=Color)
 * 3 References (Entry left = Left, Entry right = Right, Entry parent = Parent)